WHAT'S NEW IN 2024

 PACE OF PLAY & ELECTRONIC DEVICES

-Each contestant is expected to play without undue delay.
+Be ready: Each contestant is expected to play without undue delay.
 Once their turn to play, a contestant should take not more than 40 seconds to play his/her shot.
 (Helpful hint: Take no more than 2 practice swings to save time.)

 Practicing during the round: Practicing between holes is not allowed, including on the putting green during qualifying round (medal play).
 However, practicing between holes is allowable during match play.